CoeGSS-Project/SN4SP/tools/cloudify/README.md

 There are 2 fast options for deployment:

 - use Cloudify manager VM
-- use Cloudify manager Docker image
+- use Cloudify manager Docker container

 ### VM